The following is a prelude to Video Episode 11 you can either click here to watch the video or read through and click at the end.

 Now clearly hiker etiquette is written to say if you are traveling downhill you should step to the side and stop while uphill hikers come up and pass you but, I’ve never in my forty plus years of hiking or backpacking have heard of this rule of not breaking up a party especially when they are spread out over a half a mile or more.

-Clearly as well, Sandy and I were summed up down at the river as a negative asset to at least one of the four women.
+Clearly as well, Sandy and I were summed up down at the river as a negative asset on the trail by at least one of the four women.
 We find out later why and catch a glimpse of them in the video.
 Smirk inserted here.

 Golden Lakes at Sunset Park